Ahead of Election Day, some Twin Cities businesses brace for more unrest

 The Mall of America will remain open during regular business hours Tuesday but with extra safety measures in place.

-In the weeks leading up to the election, city and state leaders have emphasized that they are communicating more frequently with each other and are trying to make changes based on what they learned from the rioting that followed George Floyd’s death in May.
+In the weeks leading up to the election, city and state leaders have emphasized that they are communicating more frequently with one another and are trying to make changes based on what they learned from the rioting that followed George Floyd's death in May.

 In a news conference this weekend, Gov. Tim Walz appeared to strike an optimistic tone.